 Pregnancy rates following a reverse vasectomy depend on a number of factors.
 If Dr. Mills finds sperm in the vas deferens at the time of vasectomy reversal, success rates are close to 100%.
 Pregnancy factors depend, of course, on female factors as well.
 Dr. Mills will therefore want to know the age of the female partner, her fertility and medical history and he can then determine if vasectomy reversal is a good option for the couple.
 In general, the longer ago a man’s vasectomy was, the lower the chances Dr. Mills will find sperm in the vas deferens.
 If this is the case, Dr. Mills can perform a vasal bypass operation called a vasoepididymostomy.
 The success rates of this operation drop to around 60-70%.
 Dr. Mills may suggest sperm banking at the time of reversal if the man is over 10 years out from his vasectomy.

 Board-certified urologists staff The Men’s Clinic at UCLA and you can be assured you are getting an experienced physician performing your vasectomy reversal in a relaxed and comfortable environment.
-For more information on reverse vasectomy and to schedule an appointment, please call the UCLA Urology Appointment line at (310) 794-7700.
+For more information and to schedule an appointment, please call the UCLA Urology Appointment line at (310) 794-7700.

 Over the years Dr. Mills has performed this procedure, a number of commonly asked questions have come up.
 The following is a list of frequently asked questions about vasectomy reversal: